eastmaels/steemblog.github.io/_posts/account/deanliu/2016-08-28_what-are-the-captains-doing-during-the-steem-price-storm-my-sunday-investigation.md

 - - -

-This page is synchronized from the post: [What are the Captains doing during the Steem Price Storm? -- My Sunday Investigation](https://steemit.com/@deanliu/what-are-the-captains-doing-during-the-steem-price-storm-my-sunday-investigation)
+This page is synchronized from the post: ['What are the Captains doing during the Steem Price Storm? -- My Sunday Investigation'](https://steemit.com/@deanliu/what-are-the-captains-doing-during-the-steem-price-storm-my-sunday-investigation)